tekumara/notes/vscode-python-debugging.md

 }
 ```

-## Breakpoint in file that does not exist
+## Troubleshooting

+> The editor could not be opened because the file was not found.

 Make sure you are mapping the cwd of debugpy (ie: remote root) to your workspace.